ylh551400/product-insights-rag-llm/README.md

-# AI-Product-Insights-System-RAG-LLM-
-Interactive, data-driven insight engine for user feedback analysis

 # 🚀 AI Product Insights System (RAG + LLM)

-### *Interactive, data-driven insight engine for user feedback analysis*
+### *An interactive, data-driven insights engine powered by semantic retrieval & LLM reasoning.*

-This project builds an **AI-powered Product Analyst** capable of answering natural-language questions about user complaints, product issues, feature requests, and emerging risks—powered by a **Retrieval-Augmented Generation (RAG)** pipeline and **LLM-generated insights**.
+This project implements an **AI-powered Product Analyst** capable of answering natural-language questions about user complaints, feature requests, product issues, and emerging risks—using a **Retrieval-Augmented Generation (RAG)** pipeline and **LLM-based analytical reasoning**.

-The system automatically retrieves the most relevant user reviews from a semantic vector store and asks an LLM (Claude Sonnet 4) to synthesize structured, actionable insights.

-It works like asking a real product analyst:
+Instead of manual review scrolling or sentiment dashboards, this system generates **actionable product insights** grounded in real user evidence from the last 12 months.

+Ask it questions like:

 > “Why are users complaining about subscription pricing?”
-> “What are the biggest pain points in the last 12 months?”
+> “What are the biggest pain points recently?”
-> “What bugs or technical issues matter most?”
+> “What bugs most affect user experience?”
 > “What new features do users want?”

-All answers are **evidence-based**, **recent**, and **action-oriented**.
+The system retrieves → analyzes → and synthesizes insights—behaving much like a senior product analyst.

 ---

 # ⭐ Key Capabilities

 ### 🔎 **1.
-RAG-based Semantic Retrieval**
+Semantic Retrieval via RAG**

-* Uses **MiniLM-L6-v2** embeddings
+* Embeddings: **MiniLM-L6-v2**
-* Stores 24k *recent* reviews in **ChromaDB**
+* Vector database: **ChromaDB**
-* Supports metadata filters (date, rating, version, sentiment, engagement)
+* Metadata-aware filtering (date, sentiment, rating, version, engagement)
+* Optimized for recency: uses only **last 12 months** of reviews to maintain relevance.

+---

 ### 🧠 **2.
-LLM-Generated Product Insights**

-Claude analyzes retrieved reviews to produce:
+LLM-Based Analytical Reasoning**

+Claude Sonnet 4 generates structured insights:

 * complaint themes
 * root causes
-* trend summaries
+* trend shifts
-* representative user quotes
+* supporting user evidence (quotes)
-* product recommendations with priority levels
+* product recommendations with prioritization

+Not just “summaries”—but *product insights*.

+---

 ### 🗣️ **3.
-Natural-Language Q&A**
+Natural-Language Q&A Interface**

-Ask anything:
+You can ask:

 ```
 "What are users' biggest complaints recently?"
 "Why did sentiment decline this year?"
 "What do users say about safety & fake profiles?"
-"Which features are most requested?"
+"What features are users requesting?"
 ```

-The system retrieves → analyzes → answers.
+The system automatically retrieves and reasons over the most relevant reviews.

-### 🧩 **4.
-Recent-Only Knowledge Base**

-Vector store is built with **last 12 months** of reviews to ensure analysis stays relevant.

 ---

 # 🧱 System Architecture

 ```
-User Question
+Natural-Language Question
         ↓
-Semantic Retrieval (MiniLM + Chroma)
+Semantic Retrieval (MiniLM + ChromaDB)
         ↓
-Relevant Review Subset (filtered by time / score / metadata)
+Relevant Review Subset (filtered by recency, rating, metadata)
         ↓
 LLM Analysis (Claude Sonnet 4)
         ↓
-Structured Insights (themes, causes, actions, priorities)
+Structured Insights (themes, causes, recommendations)
 ```

 ---